iamdcj/javascripts/paradigms/README.md

 In essense all languages can be written using different paradigms, but as above some languages are best written using a specific paradigm, other languages are flexible; they are well-suited to more than one particular paradigm.

-**JavaScript is a multi-paradigm language** - you can 'easily' engineer applications using the one of the following paradigms:
+**JavaScript is a multi-paradigm language**, and JS programs can be written one of the following paradigms:

 - [Onject-Oriented](object-oriented-programming)
 - [Functional](functional)